fipe2200/UNIX/Tentor/Frågor/Fråga 7.md

 * You have to make a *pointer* *record* (in the reverse zone file) for *each* IP address the organization has.
 * Each pointer *must* *match* a corresponding A record in the forward zone file (*mcduckcorp.db*).
 	* #Example If you have say 5 ip's spanning 10.4.1.1->10.4.1.5
-		* The *parent zone* should include a pointer for each address in the organization owns.
+		* The *parent zone* should include a pointer for each address the organization owns.
 		* *CNAME* redirects in the parent zone.
 			* Redirect multiple domain names to a single website.